 For teenagers, 16 is a magical number.
 They usually can’t wait to enjoy the freedom and independence they believe comes with getting a driver’s license.
-However, their inexperience, tendency to speed and be easily distracted puts them at higher risk of getting into a car crash.
+However, their inexperience, tendency to speed, and tendency to become distracted puts them at higher risk of getting into a car crash.
 In an attempt to keep newly licensed teens safer behind the wheel, Arizona teen driver laws require a multi-stage licensing process.

 If you were hurt in a wreck caused by a teen driver, contact us for a free consultation to go over your options.